Embeetle/tiny-scarab/documentation/readme_pinout_and_features.md

 <img width="400" src="https://github.com/Embeetle/tiny-scarab/assets/19362684/8547f2b4-b0e3-4d9b-819a-1bbfd425dd60">

 Now, it's challenging to find a cheap slide switch that can carry 500mA and is readily available in the JLCPCB stock.
 For that reason, the slide switch simply toggles a few MOSFETs.
 In other words: the current doesn't flow through the slide switch, but through these MOSFETs instead.
+[Download the schematic](../tiny-scarab.pdf) to see more.

 &nbsp;<br>